-Washington, complaining of a lack of supplies wrote, “That we have not an Oz. of Salt Provision’s of any kind here, and that it is impossible to preserve the Fresh (especially as we have no Salt) by any other Means than Barbacuing it in the Ind’n manner; in doing which it looses near a half; so that a Party who receives 10 days Provision’s will be obliged to live on little better than 5 days’ allowance of meat” (1).
-While Washington thought of barbecue as an event to which one might spend the night (and apparently win a few shillings playing poker), he also recognized it as a method of cooking.
+Defining barbecue (let alone its spelling) is as problematic today as when George Washington first documented his experiences in his diary.
+One entry from 1769 reads as, “went into Alexandria to a Barbecue and stayed all Night.”
+I was able to find a more enlightening quote in a letter he penned to Henry Bouquet in 1758 during the French and Indian war.
+Washington complained of the lack of supplies and wrote, “That we have not an Oz. of Salt Provision’s of any kind here, and that it is impossible to preserve the Fresh (especially as we have no Salt) by any other Means than Barbacuing it in the Ind’n manner; in doing which it looses near a half; so that a Party who receives 10 days Provision’s will be obliged to live on little better than 5 days’ allowance of meat” (1).
+While Washington thought of barbecue as an event to which one might spend the night (and win a few shillings playing poker), he also recognized it as a cooking method.

-From the first colonial barbecues of the 17th century to the state barbecues of Lyndon B. Johnson, the method of barbecue remained largely unchanged.
-A hole, or pit, was dug in the ground and a fire built from whole logs (typically hickory).
-Once the fire had burned down to smoldering but hot coals, sapling branches where laid over the fire and the meat placed on this wooden cooking grate.
-The object was a slow roasting process and while this method appears to have more in common with modern grilling that modern barbecue, it is how barbecue got its start.
+From the first colonial barbecues of the 17th century to the state barbecues of Lyndon B. Johnson, the method of barbecue remained unchanged; a hole or pit dug in the ground and a fire built from whole logs; typically hickory.
+Once the fire had burned down to smoldering hot coals, sapling branches were laid over the fire, and then the meat was added on top of the wooden cooking grate.
+The object was slow roasting, and while this method appears to have more in common with modern grilling than modern barbecue, it is how the latter got its start.